 Office hours for faculty change from semester to semester and to some extent from week to week, depending on class schedule and clinic load.
 Faculty office hours are posted on each faculty member's door.
 Appointments can be made through the department administrative assistant, or by speaking directly with the faculty member.

-The department email is: speech@andrews.edu The web address is: www.andrews.edu/shp/splad.
+Email: speech@andrews.edu

+Web address: www.andrews.edu/shp/splad.

 B. Faculty